aadilminhaz/AI-Gateway/README.md

 For Core Validator Model, Llama 4 Scout will be used.
 The Llam model will be fine-tunned an custom trained to validate mallicious prompt.
 The first phase targets validation of mallicious text prompt, with the possibility to identify other form of mallicious prompt inputs.

 ## Architecture

 The project is divided into two major modules:
 - AI-Gateway API layers
 - Core Validator Model

+### AI-Gateway API layers
+AI-Gateway has an exposed API, that intercepts the prompt to the target model and uses Core Valiator Model to check for mallicious prompts.

 ### Core Validator Model
 Llama 4 Scout Model will be used, custom trained and fine-tuned to validate a prompt for Mallicious context.
+Using Sloth to train the Core model of AI-Gateway

 ##